Carrot Banana Bread

 Type your email & I’ll send it to you!

-This carrot banana bread is what I make when I’m torn between banana bread and carrot cake—it gives you the best of both.
+This carrot banana bread is what I make when I’m torn between banana bread and carrot cake.
+It gives the best of both.
 The bananas keep it sweet and moist, and the carrots add just the right texture (and make me feel like I’m being a little bit healthy, ha).
-I usually throw in some chopped pecans for crunch, but walnuts or even raisins work too.
+I usually throw in some chopped walnuts for crunch, but pecans or even raisins work too.

-It’s especially perfect around Easter when I’m craving carrot cake but don’t feel like baking a whole layer cake.
-I’ll sometimes spread a little cream cheese frosting on top and call it dessert—it totally works.
+It’s one of my favs to make around Easter when I’m craving carrot cake but don’t feel like baking a whole cake.
+I’ll sometimes spread a little cream cheese frosting on top of the carrot banana bread and call it dessert; it totally works.

 Happy Cooking!